By Devorah Ostrov

 Directed by Jean Pellerin, the video incorporates scenes filmed on a park bandstand with live footage and quick cuts of the girls goofing around.
 Lacking any special effects, silly concepts or staged choreography, much of it looks for all the world like a charming home movie.

 "It was ten in the morning when we were on the commons," grumbles Kim.
 "We'd only gotten back from the Gary Glitter tour at five the morning before.
 We were dying!
-But John was saying, 'Just jump around a lot and they won't be able to see how rough you look.'"
+But Jean was saying, 'Just jump around a lot and they won't be able to see how rough you look.'"

 My backstage pass for the Girlschool show